 With all of that considered: How much time is available in your age nda for NA World Services?
 How many sessions would you like NA V Vorld Services to facilitate?
 What other activities are planned for th e same time frame?
 When might we expect to receive a draft t of the entire event agenda?
-Are you open to NAWS ideas for planning ng this agenda?
+Are you open to NAWS' ideas for planning ng this agenda?
 Please offer session topic ideas.
-Example Current NAWS Projects (Service Pamphlets, Support, or In Times of Illness) or 08-10 Issue Responsibility, Effective Communications), to RD or RCM, or Public Relations.
-Living Clean, Our Service System, Self- Type or Topic of Session Outcome or Reason for Session ACKGROUND AND ADDITIONAL COMMEN тѕ details about your region(s), zone, or issues of experiencing.
-This information will support our ting NAWS travelers for the event.
-UNDING INFORMATION AND AND CHIMATION Will the hosting region/forum/committee traveler(s) expenses? e be making a contribution to NAWS for the YesNo he principle of self support.
-If a trip is approved, ated expenses.
-This would be simply considering
+Example Current or Past NAWS Projects (Living Clea Times of Illness), the Area Planning Tool, Ho Relations. n, Our Service System, Self-Support, or In Type or Topic of Session Outcome or Reason for Session Type or Topic of Session Outcome or Reason for Session Type or Topic of Session Outcome or Reason for Session Type or Topic of Session Outcome or Reason for Session Type or Topic of Session ACKGROUND AND ADDITIONAL COMMEN